sviperll/argo/README.md

 Haskell is positioned as an academic playground in this process.
 Type-system extension trade-offs and benefits are not easily envisioned.
 Haskell provides an environment to test and find best trade-offs.
-From the other side this seems like a constant fight of the whole ecosystem with it own energy source.
-Life has flourished around a bright star, but constant threat is present to be wiped out by it's super-nova explosion.

 Haskell-prime was created to provide stable Haskell-flavor, but it seems [abandoned](citation needed) by it's community.
 It seems that Haskell community fully embraced the stream of minor backward incompatible changes.